artica/website/_posts/blog/2013-11-07-fm-stream-tech-report.markdown

 frontimage: /assets/images/2013-11-07-fm-stream-tech-report-2.jpg
 ---

-*AKA a beautiful, low cost, carrier grade rack of FM tuners, IP/Internet encoders and broadcasters, using nothing but RaspberryPis, Arduinos, clever electronics, neat mechanics, a shiny aluminium case and lots of passion.</i>
+*AKA a beautiful, low cost, carrier grade rack of FM tuners, IP/Internet encoders and broadcasters, using nothing but RaspberryPis, Arduinos, clever electronics, neat mechanics, a shiny aluminium case and lots of passion.*

-<a href="http://www.sapo.pt">SAPO</a>, the biggest Internet portal in Portugal, needed a robust system to tune FM radios in countries like Angola, Cabo Verde, Mozambique and East Timor, where classic broadcast stations are still very popular and in strong demand, even if you're using the Web.
+[SAPO][1], the biggest Internet portal in Portugal, needed a robust system to tune FM radios in countries like Angola, Cabo Verde, Mozambique and East Timor, where classic broadcast stations are still very popular and in strong demand, even if you're using the Web.
 So they came to Artica for help.

-Since then, we have been working in partnership with SAPO, <a href="http://www.idmind.pt/">IdMind</a> and André Gonçalves from <a href="http://www.addacsystem.com/">ADDAC System</a> on a 6U rack solution to broadcast radio signals to the internet.
+Since then, we have been working in partnership with SAPO, [IdMind][2] and André Gonçalves from [ADDAC System][3] on a 6U rack solution to broadcast radio signals to the internet.
 The concept was to have a unit that could be easily installed by non tech people, and placed anywhere on the world to get their local radios automatically broadcasting to the internet.
 To get it working all you need is 3 cords: a standard 220v power supply cable, an ethernet cable connecting the unit to the internet and a BNC cable connected to a radio antenna.

 ![](/assets/images/2013-11-07-fm-stream-tech-report-1.jpg)

 The rack is composed of 18 hot-swappable modules.
 18 for radio signal streaming and 2 fixed for power management.

-Each radio module has a <a href="http://www.raspberrypi.org/">Raspberry Pi (Revision b)</a> and an <a href="http://arduino.cc/en/Main/ArduinoBoardNano">Arduino Nano AtMega 328</a>.
+Each radio module has a [Raspberry Pi (Revision b)][4] and an [Arduino Nano AtMega 328][5].
 The Arduino is powered at 3.3V through the Raspberry Pi and communicates with it via GPIO serial port.

 ![](/assets/images/2013-11-07-fm-stream-tech-report-2.jpg)

-Each module has a <a href="http://www.silabs.com/products/audiovideo/fmreceivers/Pages/si470405.aspx">Silicon Labs Si4705</a> FM receiver chip, controlled by the Arduino via i2c.
+Each module has a [Silicon Labs Si4705][6] FM receiver chip, controlled by the Arduino via i2c.
 We chose this chip for the RDS, allowing to retrieve meta-data on the tuned radio and also for being factory ready to connect to an external antenna.

 ![](/assets/images/2013-11-07-fm-stream-tech-report-3.jpg)

-The Arduino library to work with these radio chips will soon be Open Sourced. <s>We have a couple breakout boards of the chip leftover</s> We are ordering more breakout boards from our China supplier, if anyone is interested in getting their hands in one (might take a couple of months) feel free to <a href="http://artica.cc/contacts/">get in touch</a>.
+The Arduino library to work with these radio chips will soon be Open Sourced. <s>We have a couple breakout boards of the chip leftover</s> We are ordering more breakout boards from our China supplier, if anyone is interested in getting their hands in one (might take a couple of months) feel free to [get in touch][7].

-To allow the Raspberry Pi to capture the audio from the radio signal we designed a circuit, in partnership with André Gonçalves, for the <a href="http://www.ti.com/product/pcm2900&lpos=Middle_Container&lid=Alternative_Devices">Texas Intruments PCM2900C USB Audio Capture</a> chip.
+To allow the Raspberry Pi to capture the audio from the radio signal we designed a circuit, in partnership with André Gonçalves, for the [Texas Intruments PCM2900C USB Audio Capture][8] chip.

 LEDs in the front panel indicate if the module is powered and can also be re-assigned by software for debug or display software generate information.